-To wit: Five current MLB teams have had only one no-hitter in their entire existence, and one team has never had one at all.
+To wit: Four current MLB teams have had only one no-hitter in their entire existence.

-Thus, we look at the last no-hitter for every team, save for the one that still doesn't have one.
+Thus, we look at the last no-hitter for every team.
 If you weren't around for the last one, odds are you've got quite a wait for the next one.

 AMERICAN LEAGUE EAST